ysagon/clusterwebapp/faq.md

 ## Can you install the software XYZ on Baobab ?

-Check first the list of installed software on [link].
+Check first the list of installed software on [applications](#applications).
 If it is not among the listed item, contact us at hpc@unige.ch, we will try to install the requested software.